Review of the Contours Bitsy Elite Stroller

 The Bitsy is awesome to use!
 Easy to steer one-handed, highly maneuverable through small spaces, narrow enough to fit through little doorways, and well-balanced.

-Because the Bitsy is so tall, it can be a little top-heavy, so definitely don't attach anything to the handlebar or you will risk having it tip backwards when your baby is removed.
+Because the Bitsy is so tall, it can be a little top-heavy, so definitely don't attach anything to the handlebar or you will risk having it tip backward when your baby is removed.

 Differences between the Bitsy and Bitsy Elite?